The Essential Guide to Requirements Management and Traceability

 The bottom line is that end-to-end traceability confirms you’re building the right thing and helps you prove compliance or functional safety.
 Without it, your development efficiency and product quality are in jeopardy.

-To connect all the phases of the product development lifecycle, from customer needs through support, four distinct kinds of links must be used to thread the process end-to-end.
-This includes high-level requirements as well as derived requirements—those not specifically defined but necessary for meeting defined requirements or having the system work as expected.
-Derived requirements must also be adequately traced to reap the full benefits of live traceability.
+To connect all the phases of the development process, from customer needs through support, four distinct kinds of links must be used to thread the process end-to-end.
+This includes high-level requirements as well as derived requirements — those not specifically defined but necessary for meeting defined requirements or having the system work as expected.
+Derived requirements must also be adequately traced to reap the full benefits of Live Traceability™.

 Forward